IQSS/datafest/DataFest-2019/version-control-for-data-scripts-documents/02_GitKraken.md

 ### Register for a GitHub Account

 Since we are going to be using [GitHub](https://github.com/) we will need to register for an account at GitHub if we don’t already have one.
-For [students](https://education.github.com/pack) and [researchers](https://github.com/blog/1840-improving-github-for-science) GitHub does offer free private repositories, these are not necessary but might be appealing if you want to keep some work private to you or a specified set of users.

 ### Install GitKraken